Ash dieback management

 Areas impacted

-One silver lining is that through the removal of these trees, sunlight will reach the woodland floor and encourage new growth, supporting butterflies and other invertebrates.
+Within woodlands, the removal of these trees will allow more sunlight will reach the woodland floor and encourage new growth which will support butterflies and other invertebrates.

-This management process will not only make the woodland safer, but it will also make it more diverse and encourage a wider variety of wildlife in the area.
+This management process will not only make the woodland safer, but also provides more diversity and encourages a wider variety of wildlife in the area.

 Timber

-Felled diseased timber is not a threat to other species, but will have a high habitat value.
-Timber will be cut down into 1 to 2 metre lengths and stacked up to create a log pile.
-By doing this we create a small habitat providing a microclimate for wildlife, such as newts, invertebrates, and small mammals.
+Timber from trees removed due to ash dieback is not a threat to other species and will have a high habitat value.
+Within woodlands and other appropriate sites, timber will be cut down into 1 to 2 metre lengths and stacked up to create a log pile.
+By doing this, we create habitat providing a microclimate for wildlife, such as newts, invertebrates and small mammals.
 The piles also create a safe space for hibernation.

-We are Woodsure approved and felled timber can be split, seasoned, and sold as firewood creating income for conservation projects.
-It may also be repurposed by our education rangers to lead fire lighting or cooking activities with school groups.
+We are Woodsure approved and felled timber can also be split, seasoned and sold as firewood creating income for conservation projects.
+It may also be repurposed on some sites by our education rangers to lead fire lighting or cooking activities with school groups.